Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 <span style="float:right;">_Toronto, CA_</span>

 - Researched convex optimization algorithms (SDP relaxation) for robot sensors trajectory alignment, resulting in certifiable optimization in targetless environments.
 Improved sensor accuracy and efficiency in hand-eye calibration.
-- Developed a GN solver for scaled cases in Python, enabling the algorithm used on monocular camera, expanding the applicability to various robotic systems.
+- Developed a **GN solver** for scaled cloud point registration in **Python**, implemented relaxation in **CVXPY**, enabling the algorithm used on monocular camera, expanding the applicability to various robotic systems.
 - Innovatively derived the Lie algebra pose perturbation model.
-Visualized the optimization results of sensor poses by Matplotlib.
+Intergraded our system with **ORB-SLAM3** and analyze the trajectory with ground truth, showing our method achieve over 80% optimal with 100% translation noise.

 **BlockStudio Qianzhi Technology Ltd. (Startup)**
 <span style="float:right;">June 2021 – Sept.
 2021</span>